What to expect at Apple's big iPhone event

 These new iPhones -- said to be called the iPhone 7 and iPhone 7 Plus -- likely won't attempt anything too crazy.
 Apple seems to be saving up any major overhauls for the iPhone's 10th anniversary next year.

 This year's biggest rumor is already angering potential customers.
 Apple is expected to drop the industry standard headphone jack from the iPhone 7 Plus.
 Instead, headphones will need to work wirelessly or plug into the existing Lightning port.
 Apple might try and ease the transition by making an adapter.
-On the plus side, this could mean a thinner iPhone body with better speakers.

 More positive improvements include better cameras for both devices.
 The Plus is expected to get dual cameras for higher quality low-light images.
 In addition, this could finally be the year Apple kills the baffling 16GB version of the iPhone for a 32GB entry-level device, bumping up the entire line's storage capacity.